-- This subject was addressed in depth by the core curriculum. - 2 This subject was moderately addressed by the core curriculum. - This subject was addressed briefly in the core curriculum, or in any depth by other non-core learning experiences (e.g., elective coursework). - This subject was not covered.
+At the time of this assessment, the Ontario Veterinary College does not address or demonstrate how to be environmentally sustainable in hospital settings.
+0 1.21.
+Does your veterinary school curriculum address the impact of climate change on access to veterinary care?
+This subject was addressed in depth by the core curriculum.
+(3 points) This subject was moderately addressed by the core curriculum.
+(2 points) This subject was addressed briefly in the core curriculum, or in any depth by other non-core learning experiences (e.g., elective coursework).
+(1 point) This topic was not covered.
+(0 points) Score Assigned: